Bethlehem Workers’ Compensation FAQs

 How Long Do I Have to File My Workers’ Compensation Claim?

-The statute of limitations in Pennsylvania for filing your worker’s comp claim is three years from the date of your work-related injury or diagnosis of your work-related injury or illness.
+Under 77 P.S.
+Workers’ Compensation § 602, the statute of limitations in Pennsylvania for filing your workers’ comp claim is three years from the date of your work-related injury or diagnosis of your work-related injury or illness.
+If you miss this deadline, you may not be able to recover compensation.

 Can My Employer Fire Me for Filing a Workers’ Comp Claim in PA?

-No. It is against PA state law to retaliate against an injured worker for filing a claim for workers’ compensation benefits for work-related injuries or occupational disease.
+No, your employer cannot fire you for filing a workers’ comp claim in PA.
+It is against PA state law to retaliate against an injured worker for filing a claim for workers’ compensation benefits for work-related injuries or occupational disease.
 This is one of our most frequently asked questions.
-Injured workers have a right under the law, mandated by the Pennsylvania Workers’ Compensation Act to collect workers comp insurance for their workplace injuries.
+Injured workers have a right under the law, mandated by the Pennsylvania Workers’ Compensation Act, to collect workers’ comp insurance for their workplace injuries.

 There are a few exceptions.
-Traditional workers’ compensation insurance may not cover business owners, volunteers, or independent contractors.
-Also, some employees, such as federal employees or those who work for the railroad, generally have specialized workers’ compensation insurance.
+However, traditional workers’ compensation insurance may not cover business owners, volunteers, or independent contractors, and some employees, such as federal employees or those who work for the railroad, generally have specialized workers’ compensation insurance.

 Does Workers’ Compensation Cover Long-Term Conditions and Illnesses?

-Coverage for all employees affected by the acts begins on their first day of employment.
-Your workers’ compensation benefits begin the day after the state receives your completed workers comp claim application provided the forms are completed correctly.
+Workers’ compensation may cover long-term conditions and illnesses if you can prove your condition or illness grew worse as a result of a work-related incident or your regular duties.
+Coverage for all employees affected by the acts begins on their first day of employment, and your workers’ compensation benefits begin the day after the state receives your completed workers’ compensation claim application, provided the forms are completed correctly.

 What Will My Workers’ Compensation Insurance Cover?